Belco90/personal-website/NETLIFY_MIGRATION_PLAN.md

 **Tasks**:

-- [ ] Remove or archive the project from Vercel
+- [x] Remove or archive the project from Vercel
-- [ ] Cancel Vercel subscription if no longer needed
-- [ ] Export any analytics data from Vercel (if needed)
+- [x] Export any analytics data from Vercel (if needed)

 #### 5.2 Update Documentation